YELLOW EARTH

 ABOUT THE BOOK:

-What follows, with characteristic lyrical dexterity, insight, and wit, introduces us to a memorable cast of characters, weaving together narratives of competing worlds through masterful storytelling.
+With characteristic lyrical dexterity, insight, and wit, John Sayles introduces us to a memorable cast of characters, weaving together narratives of competing agendas and world views through masterful storytelling.

 PRAISE: